List of Bakugan Battle Brawlers characters: Ace Grit

 After Skyress, Hydranoid, Gorem, Tigrerra and Preyas are rescued, Ace and Percival return to Vestal with Baron and Mira and spread the truth about the Bakugan and the Vexos' actions.
-After Percival receives the Darkus attribute energy from Exedra, Percival evolves to Knight Percival.
+After Percival receives the Darkus attribute energy from Exedra, Percival evolves into Knight Percival.
 While Baron searches for an apartment to move into, Ace helps out but is ambushed by Mylene.
 He nearly loses but is saved by Klaus.
 Ace travels to Earth with the Resistance to hide out from the Vexos and protect the Attribute energies.
 While in hiding, Julie develops a crush on him after watching him work out.
 When Marucho invents Bakugan Interspace, Ace is set to battle Billy, but also challenges Julie so as to not "get in between the two love birds."
 Despite Percival becoming immobile, Ace is victorious thanks to his evolved trap Darkus Flash Falcon Fly.
 After the Resistance decided to go on the attack, Ace and Marucho encounter Lync and Shadow at the Mother Palace.
 Due to the rigged field, Ace and Marucho lose and the Darkus energy is taken.

 After destroying the BT System, Ace returns to Earth with the Resistance and witnesses Dan's ultimate battle with Spectra, in which he decides to turn over a new leaf.
 After Keith becomes an official member of the Resistance, Ace becomes jealous of the time Keith spends with Mira.
 But Julie and Percival assure him that Keith and Mira are only siblings and that Mira is just happy to have her brother back.